What Happens At Hearing Aid Fitting And Review Appointments?

-The audiologist will start with an overview of what will happen in the appointment.
+The audiologist will begin with an overview of what to expect in the appointment.

 If you believe your child's hearing has changed, a new hearing test will be needed.

-If the ear canals are blocked with wax or infected the hearing aid fitting may be abandoned.
+If ear canals are full of wax or infected the hearing aid fitting may be abandoned.

 *If your child is sick or has an ear infection contact your audiologist before the appointment*

 If the ear canals are clear, the audiologist will begin by making sure the hearing aids fit well.

 Next a measurement will be made to take into account unique properties of your child's ear canals.

 Further measurements, on ear or in a box, ensure the hearing aids will safely supply the right sound levels ('verification').

 The audiologist will then seek some subjective feedback from the child (depending on age) on loudness and sound quality.